© 2018 – Routledge

 Praise for Ultimate Insiders

-The president’s "bully pulpit" at the White House is now commanded as much by the visual as the verbal.
-In this new book, Ken Walsh has significantly captured this truth in a wonderful collection of images that have shaped our nation’s history, along with the personal stories of the amazing and talented artists who "did the snaps."
+The president’s "bully pulpit" at the White House is commanded as much by the visual as the verbal.
+This new book significantly captures this truth in a wonderful collection of images that have shaped our nation’s history, along with the personal stories of the artists who "did the snaps."
 A must for every student of White House history.

 Mike McCurry, White House Press Secretary to President Bill Clinton

 Remember the picture of Kennedy sheepishly walking away from Marilyn Monroe.
 Or of Reagan meeting Gorbachev.
 Or iconic shots of Obama’s anguish in defeat and Trump’s frustration with the swamp.
-The only people in the world close enough to touch the people in these photos are the Presidential Photographers, but we only see the back of their heads.
-In this book the consummate historian of the modern Presidency, Ken Walsh, has given them all faces.
-One fascinating example is Dave Valdez: he chronicled the most historic of times, including the end of the Cold War, the liberation of Kuwait, and the last great civil rights legislation – the Americans with Disabilities Act – and was with Bush 41 every step of the way.
-Walsh’s book describes and tells the stories of the characters, charmers, egos, and true believers who photograph the lives of our Presidents.
+The only people in the world close enough to touch the people in these photos are the presidential photographers, but we only see the back of their heads.
+In this book the consummate historian of the modern presidency, Ken Walsh, has given them all faces.
+Walsh’s book describes and tells the stories of the characters, charmers, egos, and true believers who photograph the lives of our presidents.
 It’s a great read.